tp2750/SegmentedDisplays.jl/README.md

 ## Status

-Right now, I can load am image together with a description of where the active areas are, and parse the value of the main active area (the consumption):
+Right now, I can load am image together with a description of where the active areas are, and parse the value of the 7-segment areas:

 ```{julia}
 using Revise, SegmentedDisplays, Images, FileIO, YAML, PrettyPrinting, Statistics, ImageDraw